Pretending To Be A Superhero Is Good For Your Kid’s Development — Here’s How To Make It Even Better

 The Family That Defeats The Forces Of Evil Together …

 PlayScience’s research with the Toy Industry Association has shown that parents are less likely to engage with a child in a type of play they don’t understand (Minecraft) than one they get (“Hide And Go Fetch Dad A Beer”).
 The benefits of actually playing with your kid are plentiful — and obvious: more time to infuse core values, teach, and just spend time together, which Bryant notes is the primary thing kids say they want.
-Maybe that’s why this kid would make his superpower the ability to be really, really, really annoying.
-Dude just wants some attention.

 What You Can Do With This: You shouldn’t have too tough a time understanding how to strap on a mask and a shield and go crush the bad guy.
 Let your kid save you from peril and now they’re playing an adult — that kind of role-reversal is a key facet of imaginative play.